Top 10 Dogs Good With Children Part II

 Once again I’m going to post my little disclaimer:

 ***The Disclaimer – This is my personal opinion.
 Please do your own due diligence when searching for a breed of dog.
 The personality of a dog is often influenced by several factors including line, breeder, and owner more so than the actual breed of the dog.
 This list does not imply that all other dog breeds are unsuitable for children.
 Individual dogs may not show all or any of the traits associated with the breed.
-Training, socialization with children, education, line, breeder, and living conditions with the family will all heavily influence your dogs personality.
+Puppy training, socialization with children, education, line, breeder, and living conditions with the family will all heavily influence your dog’s personality.

 A quick recap of what Part I covered:

-- The Top Dogs Good With Children Scoring System
+• The Top Dogs Good With Children Scoring System

-- How I Chose The Breeds
+• How I Chose The Breeds

-- Dog Numbers 6-10
+• Dog Numbers 6-10

 Number 5 – Vizsla

 The Vizsla sounds like a great dog for children.
 A very loyal dog who is also a quiet dog (they only bark when provoked).
-I guess this could be a negative if you’re looking for a watch dog.
+I guess this could be a negative if you’re looking for a watchdog.
 From Wikipedia:

 Vizslas are lively, gentle-mannered, loyal, caring and highly affectionate.
 They quickly form close bonds with their owners, including children.
 Often they are referred to as “velcro” dogs because of their loyalty and affection.
 They are quiet dogs, only barking if necessary or provoked.